Do chimpanzees have the right to life? | DW | 14.02.2022

 The measures would stop most live animal exports and stop people from keeping primates as pets.
 But it would not ban animal testing.

-A ban on animal testing would have disastrous consequences, says Understanding Animal Research, a UK non-governmental organization that says it advocates for the humane use of animals in research.
+A ban on animal testing would have disastrous consequences, said Understanding Animal Research, a British nongovernmental organization that says it advocates for the humane use of animals in research.

-"A ban on using animals in research would remove the only way of deriving information that's vital for medical, veterinary and environmental science," says Chris Magee, the organization's head of policy and media.
+"A ban on using animals in research would remove the only way of deriving information that's vital for medical, veterinary and environmental science," said Chris Magee, the organization's head of policy and media.

 It's not just about avoiding suffering